List of OnePlus products: OnePlus Nord CE 3

+OnePlus Nord CE 4

+Released in April 2024, the OnePlus Nord CE 4 features a large 6.7-inch FHD+ resolution display with support for 120 Hz refresh rate.
+The display also has the Aqua Touch technology which will help users interact with the phone's screen even when it has some water drops on top.
+The device is powered by a Qualcomm Snapdragon 7 Gen 3 processor coupled with up to 8 GB of RAM and 256 GB of internal storage.
+The internal storage can be expanded up to 1 TB with a microSD card.
+The OnePlus Nord CE4 houses a 5,500 mAh battery, which OnePlus claimed was the largest ever installed in a OnePlus phone, supporting 100 W SUPERVOOC charging for rapid charging.
+The device features a camera system comprising a 50-megapixel Sony LYT-600 sensor, accompanied by an 8-megapixel ultra-wide sensor, and a 16-megapixel selfie camera.

+OnePlus Nord 4

+Released in August 2024, the OnePlus Nord 4 features a Qualcomm Snapdragon 7+ Gen 3 chipset, departing from the Mediatek Dimensity chipsets used in the Nord 2 5G and Nord 3.
+The Nord 4 features a 5500mAh battery with 100 W SuperVOOC charging.
+It has a 6.74-inch fluid AMOLED 120Hz display with a screen-to-body ratio of ~90.0%.

 Concept One Smartphone

 On January 7, 2020, OnePlus unveiled the Concept One smartphone at CES 2020.
 The OnePlus Concept One uses electrochromic glass to “hide” the rear-facing camera setup.
 The glass of the phone uses organic particles to create changes in transparency so that the glass covering the camera lenses can instantly shift from opaque black to transparent, presenting a clean, unbroken surface when not in use.
 OnePlus calls it a manifest of its ‘burdenless’ design philosophy.
-This optimal solution is called ‘Electronic CMF.'
-The rest of the design is inspired by the McLaren 720S supercar, with Papaya Orange leather on the rear of this concept phone and a sliver of glass right down the center of the rear panel of the device.
+This solution is called ‘Electronic CMF.'
+The rest of the design is inspired by the McLaren 720S supercar, with orange leather on the rear of the phone and a sliver of glass down the center of the rear panel of the device.